‘They’re giving somebody a life back’: El Dorado Girl Scouts give veterans in need service K-9s

 EL DORADO, Kan.
 (KSNW) – They say a dog is a man’s best friend.
-Well El Dorado Girl Scout Troop 40183 is taking initiative to make sure that local veterans find that support.
+Well, El Dorado Girl Scout Troop 40183 is taking the initiative to make sure that local veterans find that support.

 “Because we didn’t know we raised that much money,” said Girl Scout Keely Bice.